-As many of you know I recently presented a seminar on animal assisted therapy in Naples Florida.
-(Yes, it is now available as a DVD.
-Happy Dance!)
-One of the motivations for doing the seminar was the number of clients I had who wanted me to help them prepare their dog for therapy work.
-Sometimes it was like swimming downstream on a warm, cozy river.
-Their dog was a perfect fit and ended up doing wonderful work in the community.
-Other times... well, it was reminiscent of trying to paddle up a cold, frothy waterfall.
-The fact is, therapy work can be hard work, and it takes a special kind of dog to be both good at it and to enjoy it.
-The directors of AAA and AAT (AAActivities and AATherapy) will tell you that one of their greatest challenges is working with people who want to volunteer but whose dogs just don't qualify.
+One of my motivations for talking about therapy dogs is the number of clients I have who want me to help them prepare their dog for therapy work.
+Sometimes it's been like swimming downstream on a warm, cozy river.
+The dog was a perfect fit and ended up doing wonderful work in the community.
+Other times... well, it's been reminiscent of trying to paddle up a cold, frothy waterfall.
+The fact is, therapy work can be hard work, and is inherently stressful, and it takes a special kind of dog to be both good at it and to enjoy it.
+The directors of AAA and AAT (AAActivities and AATherapy) groups and programs will tell you that one of their greatest challenges is working with people who want to volunteer but whose dogs just don't qualify.
 Here's a summary of the characteristics of a good therapy dog prospect, in hopes it will be helpful for those who are interested in doing this wonderful work:

-Affiliative: This seems like a no-brainer, but the fact is that many dogs are presented for therapy work who really don't like strangers all that much.
+- Affiliative: This seems like a no-brainer, but the fact is that many dogs are presented for therapy work who really don't like strangers all that much.
 They love their owners and good friends, but aren't all that interested in other people.
 Good therapy dogs need to be the kind of dogs who ADORE people, all people, and want nothing more than to connect with them.
 It is, after all, the emotional connection that is often the therapeutic part of AAA and AAT.
-It seems to me that dogs sort into 4 categories: 1) adore people, care little for other dogs, 2) adore dogs, care little for unfamiliar people, 3) adore members of both species and are thrilled to meet new ones and 4) adore neither dogs or people, except maybe their owner.
-Needless to say, only categories 1 and 3 are good therapy prospects.

-Physically Calm: Many of the dogs who think all people hung the moon regrettably don't fit into this category.
+It seems to me that dogs sort into four categories: 1) adore people, care little for other dogs, 2) adore dogs, care little for unfamiliar people, 3) adore members of both species and are thrilled to meet new ones and 4) adore neither dogs or people, except maybe their owner.
+Needless to say, only categories 1 and 3 are good therapy prospects. - Physically Calm: Many of the dogs who think all people hung the moon regrettably don't fit into this category.
 Leaping, licking, pawing and body slamming just don't work in senior centers and hospitals.
 This is why so many dogs don't qualify when they are young, but could be great prospects when they are older.
-I wrote a chapter with Audrey Fine for his great book The Handbook of Animal Assisted Therapy, and we had a long discussion about how many dogs would be GREAT for therapy work when they are six.
-Or eight, but their owners get them evaluated at the age of two, the dogs are not "passed" and their owners never try again.

-Psychologically Sound and Non-reactive: It doesn't matter how much training or conditioning you do, therapy dogs need a certain level of rock solid soundness to be good prospects.
+I wrote a chapter with Audrey Fine for his great book The Handbook of Animal Assisted Therapy, and we had a long discussion about how many dogs would be GREAT for therapy work when they are 6.
+Or 8, but their owners get them evaluated at the age of 2, the dogs are not "passed" and their owners never try again. - Psychologically Sound and Non-reactive: It doesn't matter how much training or conditioning you do, therapy dogs need a certain level of rock solid soundness to be good prospects.
 Of course, the context does matter: some dogs are great in senior centers but are uncomfortable around children and would be disasters in a children's hospital.
 It's important to remember that AAA and AAT include a vast range of experiences, so every dog must be evaluated based on what they are going to be doing.
 But it's still essential to keep in mind that although your job is in part to protect your dog, once you are inside a facility you will have limited control over what happens.
 And what can happen (someone grabbing your dog, weird noisy medical equipment coming on, a medical crisis that results in tremendous chaos) is sometimes enough to terrify a sensitive dog.